cassi-home/postgres-ssl/graph-functions-documentation.md

 **Returns:**
 A table with the following columns:
+- `edge_id`: The unique identifier of each matching edge
+- `source_id`: The ID of the source node
+- `target_id`: The ID of the target node
-- `edges_type`: The type of each matching edge
+- `edge_type`: The type of each matching edge
 - `properties`: The properties of each matching edge

 **Details:**
-- Performs case-insensitive search in the edge properties
+- Performs case-insensitive search in the edge properties and edge type
 - Only returns current versions of edges
+- Orders results by edge_type
 - Handles UUIDs by converting hyphens to underscores

 **Example:**